Best time to visit Mexico

 • Twelfth Night (Epiphany, Reyes), Jan 6.
 Presents are traditionally given on this, the last day of Christmas, when the biblical Magi are believed to have arrived bearing gifts.
 Nowadays, things are shifting into line with American custom, and more and more people are exchanging gifts on December 25 instead.

 • Ortiz Tirado Music Festival, late Jan.
-A festival of classical music held annually in Alamos, Sonora, in honour of opera singer Alfonso Ortiz Tirado (who died in 1960), draws leading classical musicians and singers from across the world.
+A festival of classical music held annually in Alamos, Sonora, in honor of opera singer Alfonso Ortiz Tirado (who died in 1960), draws leading classical musicians and singers from across the world.

 • Carnaval, usually Feb or Mar.
 The last week of taking one’s pleasures before the forty-day abstinence of Lent, celebrated throughout the Roman Catholic world, but is at its most exuberant in Latin America.
 Celebrations work their way up to a climax on the last day, Mardi Gras (Shrove Tuesday).